 1/4 cup rice wine vinegar

 juice of 2 limes

-small handful fresh asian chilis or 1/4 cup chili oil
+small handful fresh or dried asian chilis (or 1/4 cup chili oil)

 1 tsp salt